lekoala/silverstripe-debugbar/README.md

 The DebugBar will include its own version of jQuery by default.
 It will only be disabled in the admin (which already use jQuery).

-If you have added jQuery in your requirements (filename must be jquery.js or jquery.min.js), the DebugBar will not load its own jQuery version.
+If you have added jQuery in your requirements the DebugBar will not load its own jQuery version (if the filename is jquery.js or jquery.min.js).
 You can also set the following configuration flag to false to prevent the DebugBar from including its own jQuery.

 ```yaml